 By this measure, the needle hasn’t moved much.
 What’s more telling since Tuesday, November 8, is how wary our web-based leads have become.
 By and large, these are info-gatherers who haven’t hired an attorney, but are instead testing the waters – and finding them not warm enough under the current administration.

-These are real emails I’ve received in the past 6 months--I only changed the names:
+These are real emails I’ve received in the 6 months after the election--I only changed the names:

 Hi Mr. Dean,